Reference Counted Class Objects

 fun(w, w, true);

-borrows the same RCO twice, while it still has only
+In this case, fun borrows the same RCO twice, while it still has only

 one recorded reference (the one at birth).
 Therefore, unwittingly

-(and inserting the appropriate x.opRelease
+assigning to x (and inserting the appropriate x.opRelease) will

 result in the reference count going to zero (and the object getting

 potentially deallocated).
-Following that, the use of y
+Following that, the use of y will be

 incorrect.